 San Bernardino Valley College offers certificates of occupational proficiency in many fields.
 Certificates enable the student to gain marketable skills relatively quickly and at less expense than would be required for an associate degree.
 Students working toward a certificate are not typically required to take advanced academic courses in such fields as philosophy, foreign languages or history.
 Nonetheless, they must have a sufficient background in arithmetic, reading and writing in order to complete their coursework and to succeed in the occupations they select.
-Refer to page 40 of this catalog for a complete list of certificates, and to the individual programs described in Part III for a complete list of the sequence and scope of courses required for each certificate.
+Refer to page 37 of this catalog for a complete list of certificates, and to the individual programs described in Part III for a complete list of the sequence and scope of courses required for each certificate.
 Students interested in enrolling in certificate programs should confer with a counselor and talk with representatives of the departments that offer the desired program.
 In some instances, courses completed in high school may be used to satisfy some of the requirements for a certificate.
 In addition, training programs such as military courses, apprenticeships or other training may be credited toward a certificate program.

 At the beginning of the student's final semester, he/she should obtain a Graduation and/or Certificate Application either from the Records Office or the division office of his/her certificate program.
-This form should be submitted to the Department Chair for verification that all requirements for the certificate have been met with a grade of "C" or higher.
 The student will then submit the application to the Records Office for a final check by the deadline date for the semester in question.
 Those dates are as follows: